rollup/rollup/docs/configuration-options/index.md

 ##### `@__NO_SIDE_EFFECTS__`

-For comments containing `@__NO_SIDE_EFFECTS__` or `#__NO_SIDE_EFFECTS__`, when determining side effects of function declaration.
-When a function been marked as no side effects, all calls to that function will be considered as no side effects.
-The following code will be completely treeshaken unless this option is set to `false`, in which case it will remain unchanged.
+Comments containing `@__NO_SIDE_EFFECTS__` or `#__NO_SIDE_EFFECTS__` mark a function declaration itself as side effect free.
+When a function has been marked as having no side effects, all calls to that function will be considered to be side effect free.
+The following code will be completely tree-shaken unless this option is set to `false`, in which case it will remain unchanged.

 ```javascript
 /*@__NO_SIDE_EFFECTS__*/